AryxK6/aryxguide/_posts/2026-04-23-how-to-set-freelance-rate-no-experience.md

 <p>The goal is to reach a rate within your first year that you feel proud to say, not apologetic about.
 That number is different for every skill and every market.
 But the direction is always the same: up, consistently, as you prove your value through delivered work.</p>

-<p>For more on building a freelance client base from scratch, <a href="https://www.aryxguide.site/how-to-find-high-paying-freelance-clients-no-portfolio">this guide on finding high-paying clients without a portfolio</a> covers what to do once you have your rate figured out.
-For using AI to speed up your actual work delivery, <a href="https://www.aryxguide.site/ai-tools-for-freelance-writers">AI tools for freelance writers</a> covers the practical setup.</p>

 <h2>FAQ</h2>